Controlling Hallucinations at Word Level in Data-to-Text Generation: Results

 \subsection{Human evaluation}

 To measure subtleties which are not captured by automatic metrics, we report in Tab.~\ref{tab:human-evaluation} human ratings of our model, two baselines and the gold.
-Selected baselines show interesting behaviors: \textit{hier} obtains the best BLEU score but a poor precision, and \textit{stnd\_filtered} gets the best precision but poor BLEU, length and Flesch index.\\ First, coherently with \citep{Dhingra2019}, we found that around two thirds of gold references contain divergences from their associated tables.
-Such data also confirm our analysis on the \textit{stnd\_filtered} baseline: its unquestionable capability of avoiding hallucinations dramatically impacts on both fluency and coverage, leading to less desired outputs overall, despite the high PARENT-precision score.\\ The comparison between \textit{hier} and \textit{MBD} shows that both approaches lead to similar coverage, with \textit{MBD} obtaining significantly better performances in terms of factualness.
+These baselines have been selected because they showcase interesting behaviors on automatic metrics: \textit{hier} obtains the best BLEU score but a poor precision, and \textit{stnd\_filtered} gets the best precision but poor BLEU, length and Flesch index.

+First, coherently with \citep{Dhingra2019}, we found that around two thirds of gold references contain divergences from their associated tables.
+Such data also confirm our analysis on the \textit{stnd\_filtered} baseline: it's training on truncated sentences lead to an unquestionable ability to avoid hallucinations, while dramatically impacting both its fluency and coverage, leading to less desired outputs overall, despite the high PARENT-precision score.\\

+The comparison between \textit{hier} and \textit{MBD} shows that both approaches lead to similar coverage, with \textit{MBD} obtaining significantly better performances in terms of factualness.
 We also highlight that \textit{MBD} is evaluated as being the most fluent one, even better than the reference (which can be explained by the imperfect pre-processing done by \citet{Lebret2016}).